sayantanlahahgu/Psoriasis_Multiomics/README.md

 Requirements:
 R
-Bioconductor package 'ChAMP' in R
+Bioconductor package 'ChAMP' in R.
 The detailed script for differential expression analysis using 'ChAMP' is provided in the file 'ChAMP.R'